106061144/final/README.md

 (4) Line following with TF human identification:
 The subtask is similar to the first one, which makes the car follow a white line.
 The different part is that I use the human identification of TF to identify a human in front of BBcar.
 In the video, I place a man's photo to let BBcar detect.
-Once BBcar detect the man, it would stop running and end the project demo.
+Once BBcar detect the man, it would stop running and the project demo would be finished here.
 ![image](https://user-images.githubusercontent.com/55796795/123086176-b04bd300-d455-11eb-8b5a-8e34b308d7ba.png)